Skip to main content

 I screamed.

 I looked at his location he was on Normandie.
 By the grace of God, traffic was empty on the opposite side of the street.
-My cousin flew down Normandie.
+My cousin flew down Normandie driving in the wrong lane.
 We got to Slauson and saw the yellow tape.
 I ran through the alley.
 His sister was coming from the other side.
 We collapsed in each other’s arms.

 How could this happen?
 He didn’t have his gun, but he was in his own hood.
 Why was he the only one shot if he was with his homies?
 When I found out that it wasn't a drive-by, why wasn't the shooter shot dead as well!?
+I didn't get to bring him is gun!!!
+I felt guilty like that would have saved him or at least the shooter would be hit too.
 I had so many questions and not enough answers.
 Not enough bandwidth to fully comprehend what happened.
 The love of my life is gone just when he was getting himself together!

 He died almost exactly nine months after my abortion.
 That destroyed me.
 I didn’t eat for days.
 I kept vomiting, I was hoping I was pregnant again, just to have a piece of him left.
 I wasn’t.
 I was sick with grief.
 I lost 8 pounds in a couple of days.